 The chart above shows the ratio of regulatory credits revenue with respect to total revenue expressed in percentage.

-While Tesla posted record sales of regulatory credits in 2019, the result didn’t help to lift the ratio a bit, indicating that perhaps, Tesla’s other revenue sources such as the automotive sales have grown at a much faster rate.
+While Tesla may have posted record sales of regulatory credits in 2019, the result didn’t help to lift the ratio, indicating that Tesla’s other revenue sources such as the automotive sales have grown at a much faster rate.

 Tesla Regulatory Credits Revenue Growth Rate

-The plot above shows the year on year (YoY) growth rate of regulatory credits revenue from 2013 to 2019.
+The plot above shows the year on year (YoY) growth rates of Tesla’s regulatory credits revenue from 2013 to 2019.

-In a separate calculation, the average growth rate for regulatory credits revenue was roughly 74% from 2013 to 2019.
+In a separate calculation, the average annual growth rate for sales of regulatory credits was about 74% from 2012 to 2019.

-The high double-digit figures in the plot show that there are still rooms to grow for regulatory credits revenue in the future considering that the adoption of electric vehicle is still in its infancy and represents less than 5% of global vehicle sales.
+I believe that Tesla’s sales of regulatory credits will continue to grow at a double-digit growth rate, considering that the adoption of electric vehicles is still in its infancy and represents less than 5% of global vehicle sales.

 Effect of Regulatory Credits on Gross Margin (Quarterly)

-The chart above shows the quarterly gross margin comparison for automotive revenue with and without regulatory credit sales.
+The chart above shows Tesla’s quarterly gross margin comparison for automotive revenue with and without regulatory credit revenue.